 Oil Pulling: An ancient Ayurvedic treatment, or is it?

-Oil pulling is a new hippie dippie thing to the commercial consumer yoga, spiritual and health world.
+Oil pulling is a new hippie dippie thing to the commercial consumer, yoga, spiritual, and health world.
 It originates from Ayurveda but what its benefits are being touted as is completely blown out of proportion.
 What is being claimed has no reference in Ayurveda making oil pulling definitely not Ayurvedic in the techniques and terms it is being defined in today in America.
-Claims of liver detoxing and all sorts of ridiculous statements are being said and sold about what it does.
+Claims of liver detoxing and all sorts of other ridiculous statements are being said and sold about what it does.
 People are using all kinds of oils, such as coconut oil without knowing the details and importance of the treatment being done correctly.
 It is important to understand the deep knowledge behind this because it originates from Ayurveda and without the details your ignorance is gonna harm you, really.
 Just because you don’t feel it or see it today, doesn’t mean it isn’t happening.
 Ayurveda doesn’t work in the paradigm that the American mind is use too.

 Kavala or “Oil Pulling” is from Ayurveda and has been around for over 5000 years recorded in texts like Charaka Samhita, Sushruta Samhita, Bhavaprakasha and more.
 It does not do as all the web sites and articles have claimed, it cleanses your liver about as much as it can give you a pedicure.